Illinois disability

 Not sure if you meet the SSDI program’s eligibility rules?
 Here’s a quick and easy way to find out.
 If you answer “yes” to all four questions, you already meet the requirements:

-• Did you work full-time jobs for 5 in the last 10 years and pay Social Security taxes?
+• Did you work full-time jobs for 5 in the last 10 years and pay into Social Security?
 This is the first and most important step to qualify for SSDI.
 Otherwise, the SSA will automatically deny your claim.

 • Is your mental or physical condition terminal, or expected to last at least one year?
 SSDI program rules say your health issue must force you to stop working at least 12 months.
 The SSA auto-rejects your claim if you get better in less than one year.

-• Are you at least 18, but younger than full retirement age (FRA)?
+• Are you at least 18, but younger than 67 and not getting any Social Security yet?
 The SSDI program specifically provides benefits for working-age Americans.
-Once you turn either 66 or 67, you reach what the SSA calls your FRA.
-After that, SSDI benefits convert into regular Social Security.
+Once you turn 67, your SSDI benefits convert into regular Social Security.
 Read this to learn why you can’t draw Social Security retirement and disability at the same time.

 If you said “no” at least once to any question above, apply for benefits through the SSI program instead.